-• Program Improvement Plan -
+• Program Improvement Plan (PIP) -

-An bi-annual plan developed by Illinois Works grantees that outlines their performance, action steps to improve performance even when meeting or exceeding goals, assigns staff to specific improvement tasks, and sets reasonable timelines.
+A bi-annual plan developed by Illinois Works grantees that outlines their performance, action steps to improve performance even when meeting or exceeding goals, assigns staff to specific improvement tasks, and sets reasonable timelines.
+This plan is an integral part of the ILW Continuous Program Improvement philosophy.
+As a result, the PIP is only required of grantees after the first year of programming and during first and second renewal years.